gmornin/tex/README.md

 cargo install --path . &&
 gmt-server
 ```

-This would prompt you to enter your sudo password, just do it.

 The server should immediately exit with some error messages, this is because the config files are not configured out of the box (to prevent your personal files from getting accessed).